 There are no imported cases today.

-b) Cases in the community: 2 (2 Work Permit holders)
+b) Cases in the community: 1 (1 Work Permit holder)

 There are no Singaporean/ Permanent Resident cases today.

 Overall, the number of new cases in the community has decreased, from an average of 8 cases per day in the week before, to an average of 4 per day in the past week.
-The number of unlinked cases in the community has also decreased, from an average of 3 cases per day in the week before, to an average of 2 per day in the past week.
+The number of unlinked cases in the community has remained stable at an average of 2 per day in the past two weeks.
 We will continue to closely monitor these numbers, as well as the cases detected through our surveillance programme.

 We continue to pick up cases amongst Work Permit holders residing in dormitories, including in factory-converted dormitories, because of extensive testing in these premises, as part of our process to verify and test the status of all workers.